yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 }
 {% endhighlight %}

-## Built-In Mirror Distributed Transaction Consolidation
+## Mirror Distributed Transaction Consolidation - Atomic Transaction Delegation

+Once a the entire distributed transaction content arriving from each data grid partition participating in the transaction into the mirror to be persist, you may consolidate it to perform one database transaction rather several separate database transactions.
+This keeps the database data consistent and reduce database overhead.

-Distributed transaction consolidation is configured in the space instances replicating data to the mirror.
+Distributed transaction consolidation is configured via the space configuration using the `cluster-config.groups.group.repl-policy.processing-type` property.

-In the following example we configure a space in pu.xml with transaction consolidation mode enabled:
+In the following example we configure a space using its `pu.xml` to have transaction consolidation mode as enabled:

 {% info %}
-Since 9.1.0 - distributed transaction consolidation is enabled by default.
+Since 9.1.0 - Distributed transaction consolidation is enabled by default.
 {% endinfo %}

 {% highlight xml %}